 Materials for a Gallery Walk:

 What kind of materials work for creating a gallery walk?
-There are tons of options, so let’s look at different items you could use to create a gallery walk for your students!
+There are tons of options, so let’s look at different items and prompts you could use to create a gallery walk for your students!

 How to Set Up a Successful Gallery Walk: